UdayLab/PAMI/docs/denseDF2DB.md

 MongoDB and HBASE are  the classic examples for columnar databases**

 ### Converting a dense dataframe into different database formats
-Currently, PAMI supports converting a dataframe into a trannsactional database, temporal database, ond a utility database.
+Currently, PAMI supports converting a dataframe into a transactional database, temporal database, ond a utility database.
-The users can avail this support by employing the functions available in **dataPreprocessign.dense2DB** class.
+The users can avail this support by employing the functions available in **dataPreprocessing.dense2DB** class.
 We now present these three methods.

 #### Converting a dense dataframe into a transactional database